 I found support and wellbeing through my community

-Gofal has been so patient with me.
-From where I was a couple of years ago, I don’t know where I would be without them
+Platfform staff have been so patient with me.
+From where I was a couple of years ago, I don’t know where I would be without them.

 At the age of 16, I left home and moved into a residential college in Oswestry.
 It provides further education to students with learning difficulties and disabilities.